Maya-Karahbala/Connect4/README.md

 		<ul>
 			<li> creating (6 * 6) Two-dimensional matrix  from buttons derived from CirculerButton </li>
 			<li>  Adding  colum, isEmpty and color properties to buttons for control  purposes.</li>
-			<li>  When the  player  press start  button he connects to the server and  the server will create a Sclient that will serve only  that player and then server will  back to wait for other players reqests.</li>
+			<li>  When the  player  press start  button he connects to the server and  the server will create a Sclient that will serve only  that player and then server will go back to wait for other players requests.</li>
 			<li> Sclient will start  PairingThread to match the player with another player</li>
 			<li> when two players are matched, the game will start and different colors will be assigned to the
 				players </li>